 Scheduling a CLEP Exam

 Registering for a CLEP exam is a two-step process.
 Students must first register at the CollegeBoard website.
 There are 33 exams available.
-Choose the exam needed and pay the $87 exam fee.
+Choose the exam needed and pay the $90 exam fee.
 You will receive a test ticket after registering for the exam.
 Students must then schedule their exam at the EMU Testing Center.
 Go to our EBill website and pay the $25 proctoring fee and indicate which CLEP exam you are registered for.
 Also indicate the date and time you wish to take the exam.
-Tests can be booked every 15 minutes from 9:15 a.m. to 2:45 p.m. on exam dates unless noted differently below.
-Due to social distancing efforts, the capacity of the Testing Center is reduced in August.
+Test start times can be booked every 15 minutes from 10 a.m. to 4:30 p.m. on exam dates unless noted differently below.
+Due to social distancing efforts, the capacity of the Testing Center is reduced.
 Check for an email after you pay the proctor fee in case the time slot you have selected is unavailable.
 Tests must be booked one business day prior to the chosen exam time.

 Bring the test ticket you received from CollegeBoard to your exam.
-Directions to the Testing Center are located on our Directions page.
+Directions to the Testing Center and information on parking are located here.
 Cancellations must be received at least two business days prior to your scheduled testing time; email [email protected] to cancel.
 Only the $25 proctoring fee will be refunded.
 CLEP registration tickets are valid for six months.

 HiSET High School Equivalency